wickhill/jump-to-conclusions-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started with Dragon Beats, just follow these steps:
+To get started with The Jump To Conclusions App, just follow these steps:

 ### Prerequisites